jdelkins/pia-tools/README.md

 ## CLI Usage

-Although it is recommended to run these tools with the help of systemd timers, the tools are perfectly valid to use via their cli interface.
+Although it is recommended to run these tools with the help of systemd timers, the tools are perfectly valid to use via their CLI interface.
 The pia-tools repository provides two primary command-line utilities:

 - `pia-setup-tunnel`